OftheGravey/End-to-End-Data-Engineering-Project/modeling/README.md

 ## Dimension Tables

 ### `d_books`
-Book dimension (SCD Type 0) storing static book and author data as recorded at the time of book ingestion.
+Book dimension storing static book and author data as recorded at the time of book ingestion.

 ### `d_carriers_services`
 Hybrid SCD dimension combining carrier and service data.
 Uses SCD0 for identifiers, SCD1 for contact details, and SCD2 for price and service validity.